omeatai/ai-project-stock-predictor-app/README.md

-# AI Project - Stock Predictor App
+# AI Projects - Stock Predictor App and More

 ## Introduction

-This is a modern AI Stock Predictor Application built with React, TailwindCSS, Hugging Face and LangChain by Ifeanyi Omeata.
+This are modern AI Projects like a Stock Predictor Application built with React, TailwindCSS, Hugging Face and LangChain by Ifeanyi Omeata.

 ## Development Tools/Stack